 Soo, my favorite Pokemon of ALL TIME, Misdreavus had been known in Gen 2 as the only pure Ghost-type available and now in Gen 4 is able to evolve into the darker Mismagius!
 Using a Dusk Stone, a lot of its stats went up and became a powerhouse for Ghosts Although I still prefer Misdreavus due to my nostalgic trip and love.
 Still I actually own one that I’ve used since Pearl so it’s a pretty awesome inclusion.

 Like Misdreavus, Murkrow also had gotten a new evolution to bulk up its stats and become a little more useful all-around.
 I do love its feathery hat and it’s kind of grim appearance.
 Being the Dark/Flying type still, Honchkrow did slightly stand better than the previous Pokemon, but I did somewhat enjoy using it in X/Y for later battles online.
 OH YEAH it also evolves with the use of the Dusk Stone!

 045: Glameow.
 046: Purugly

-Then, we get into our Generational cats and is probably my least favorite Pokemon from Sinnoh.
-I don’t know why, but I can never seem to remember anything about its stats or moveset (though being Normal types).
+Then we get into our Generational cats and this is probably my least favorite Pokemon from Sinnoh.
+I don’t know why, but I can never seem to remember anything about its stats or moveset (though being Normal types, is that really a surprise?).
 Add-on that I think Purugly is kind of fitting to its name honestly.
 They just did nothing to me.